-The Financial Product bindingly applies at all times the following elements described below.
+The Financial Product bindingly applies at all times the investment strategy described below.

-1. The Investment Manager bindingly applies at all times a first exclusion filter, encompassing areas such as Controversial Weapons, Climate risks, Soft Commodities and Ecosystem Protection & Deforestation.
-The Financial Product also apply the AXA IM's Environmental, Social and Governance standards policy ("ESG Standards") integrating the ESG Standards in the investment process by applying specific sectorial exclusions such as tobacco and white phosphorus weapons and by excluding investments in securities issued by companies in violation of international norms and standards such as the United Nations Global Compact Principles or the OECD guidelines for Multinational Enterprises; as well as investments in companies which are involved in severe ESG-related incidents and investments in issuers with a Low ESG quality (which is, as of the date of this Prospectus, below 1.43 (on a scale of 0 to 10) - such number being subject to regular review and adaptation).
+- 1. The Investment Manager bindingly applies at all times its Sectorial Exclusion Policies and ESG Standards Policy as a first exclusion filter.
+The Sectorial Exclusions Policies exclude companies linked to Controversial Weapons, Climate risks, Soft Commodities (based on food and basic agricultural or the marine commodities), unsustainable practices relating to Ecosystem Protection and Deforestation and Tobacco.
+The ESG Standards Policy (the "ESG Standards") encompass specific exclusions such as white phosphorus weapons and exclude investments in securities issued by companies in violation of international norms and standards such as the United Nations Global Compact Principles or the OECD guidelines for Multinational Enterprises; as well as investments in companies which are involved in severe ESG-related incidents and investments in issuers with a Low ESG quality (which is, as of the date of this Prospectus, below 1.43 (on a scale of 0 to 10) such number being subject to regular review and adaptation).
 Instruments issued by countries where serious specific categories of violations of Human Rights are observed are also banned.
-More details on those policies are available under the following link: Policies and reports AXA IM Corporate (axa-im.com)

-2. The Financial Product invests at least 50% in Sustainable assets as defined by the application of the AXA IM sustainable investment frameworks.

-3. The Financial Product bindingly applies at all times an ESG "scoring upgrade" approach, according to which the ESG scoring of the Financial Product is higher than the scoring of the investment universe, after removing at least the 20% worst ESG Scores, on a weighted average basis, excluding cash held on an ancillary basis and Solidarity Assets.
-The Investment universe contains securities that may or may not be constituents of the Benchmark and is composed large, mid and small capitalization securities listed in countries of the Benchmark (which covers developed countries).
+More details on the Investment Manager's Sectorial Exclusion Policies and ESG Standards Policy are available under the following link: Policies and reports AXA IM Corporate (axa-im.com). - 2.
+The Financial Product invests at least 50% in Sustainable assets as defined by the application of the AXA IM sustainable investment frameworks. - 3.
+The Financial Product bindingly applies at all times an ESG "scoring upgrade" approach, according to which the ESG scoring of the Financial Product is higher than the scoring of the investment universe, after removing at least the 20% worst ESG Scores, on a weighted average basis, excluding cash held on an ancillary basis and Solidarity Assets.
+The Investment universe contains securities that may or may not be constituents of the Benchmark and is composed large, mid and small capitalisation securities listed in countries of the Benchmark (which covers developed markets).